stephaneVercouillieBMID/slate/source/index.html.md

 **itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow user to login securely and to share verified identity data with your application.

-The usage is justified and consent is provided by the end-user, following data
+The usage is justified and consent is provided by the end-user, following data can be shared with your application

+- Verified Identity Data: national identity information typically retrieved from

 ## Verified Identity Data